signalwire/signalwire-node/docs/webrtc_overrides.md

       console.log('[############# CtxOrrides]: onsignalingstatechange', event)
     }

-    // Citrix SDK don't support addEventListener.But we need to implement the track event adapter peerConnection.addEventListener = (eventName, cb) => {
+    // The Citrix SDK doesn't support addEventListener, but we need to implement the track event adapter peerConnection.addEventListener = (eventName, cb) => {
       if (eventName === 'track') {
         notifyTrackListenner(cb)